NGDino/NGDino/README.md

 *  Building Citopus's VMWare NSX Management software at SPJ Solutions
 *  Learning Python and Solidity - Fintech Bootcamp
-* Building a D-app with some frineds
+* Building a D-app with some friends
 * Part time Assistant Learning Assistant for Trilogy Education

 ## &#129302; Technologies and Skills: